method5/method5/readme.md

     db03           X
     ...

-You can run any SQL statement, PL/SQL block, or Linux/Unix shell commands inside the `M5` function.
-The function works with any SQL client and runs on any supported platform, version, or edition of Oracle.
+You can run any SQL statement, PL/SQL block, or Linux/Unix shell commands inside the `M5` function or the `M5_PROC` procedure.
+The code works with any SQL client and runs on any supported platform, version, or edition of Oracle.

 See [the Method5 User Guide](user_guide.md) for an explanation of all the features, such as: parameters that control the targets and how the statements are run; where the data, metadata, and errors are stored; running as a procedure; and many more features.